 Renee Grogan is co-founder and board member at Impossible Metals, a public benefit corporation that wants to collect essential battery metals from the seabed without harming ecosystems (a bold aspiration).
 The plan is to use autonomous underwater vehicles (AUVs) and a bacterial processing technology that leave minimal trace.
 Founded in 2020 and based in Pasadena, CA, Impossible Metals has raised over $10M in funding from investors including Justin Hamilton (founder of Clutterbot), Chalet Capital, and former executives of Arm, a British semiconductor and software maker.

-Andy Gollach, Principal at SOSV and HAX, will moderate the discussion.
+Andy Gollach, Principal at SOSV and HAX, moderated the discussion.

 Can we extract and process enough minerals for a timely energy transition?
 And can we do it while minimizing the impacts on glacial islands, sea floors, rainforests, and other delicate ecosystems where these materials are found?